This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.
 Always read the medicine label and follow directions.

-- Stool softeners help treat or prevent constipation.
+- Medicine may be given to help treat or prevent constipation.

 - Wear an abdominal binder as directed.
 An abdominal binder will decrease pain when you move or cough.